Gosport

+As part of the Renaissance of Portsmouth Harbour Millennium project, a large sundial, known as the Millennium Timespace, was installed on the harbour front in 2000.
+Alongside this sundial, a long meandering path of designed paving stones can be found, known as the Millennium Path; this can also be seen across the Solent in Portsmouth.

 Name

 Though there are multiple theories which point towards the etymology of Gosport, it is widely purported to derive its name from "goose".
 An alternative etymology of "gorse" (from the bushes growing on local heathland) is not supported by the regional name for the plant, "furze".
 A third theory, claiming a derivation from "God's Port" is believed to be a 19th-century invention.
 This is, however, the slogan of Gosport as demonstrated on its emblem.